Manchester United winger Ashley Young is still optimistic about his side’s chances of winning the Premier League.

 “Mark Hughes won’t want to lose as they have to get a point for their own safety,” the England international told The Sun.

-He added, “So he’ll set his side out to go there and do the best they can and hopefully they’ll [get a result] for us.
+“So he’ll set his side out to go there and do the best they can and hopefully they’ll [get a result] for us.
 Fingers crossed QPR will do us a favour and we’ll win the title.

 The 26-year-old also joked that perhaps Rio Ferdinand’s brother Anton, who plays for the Rs, could help out his older sibling.